spacBib/libraryManagementSystem/README.md

 ### Dependencies

+* Windows 10
-* Visual Studio Code 1.87.2
+* Visual Studio Code 1.86
+* MySQL server 8.3.0
+* MySQL Workbench 8.0.36
+* Python 3.9
 * The necessary libraries can be found in the requirements.txt file
-* Windows 10

 ### Installing & Executing program